 SUMMARY & RECOMMENDATION: As an action film, Ong Bak depends on the strength and pacing of its action scenes, and while the latter is adequate, the violence itself is mediocre.
-The movie forgoes most of the hard-nosed, efficient streetfighting style that Muay Thai has become famous for in favor of repetitive, over-the-top acrobatics and break-dance choreography that quickly overstay their welcome.
+The movie forgoes most of the hard-nosed, efficient streetfighting style for which Muay Thai has become famous in favor of repetitive, over-the-top acrobatics and break-dance choreography that quickly overstay their welcome.
 Jaa is utterly uninspiring whenever he isn’t flipping through the air or spinning with his legs on fire.
 The villain is flat-lined, and the generic hip hop score that accompanies the Western version of the movie doesn’t do the action any favors.

 — However… many of Jaa’s moves are impressive and several comedic punch lines are placed in the action scenes to great effect.
 The film at least tries for a decent plot, and its supporting characters are capable and well written.